A/C Cool Credit Program FAQs

 3. How does the bill credit work?

-After your device is installed we will update our billing records to add a $5 credit to your account on your July, August and September statements.
-Customers on Budget Pay will not see the credit on these statements but it will be applied to their level pay calculation.
-Devices must be installed by the 15th of June, July or August in order to receive a credit on the following month’s bill.
+After your device is installed we will update our billing records to add a $5 credit to your account on your July, August, and September statements.
+Customers on Budget Pay will see the bill line item credit on these statements, but the monthly Budget Pay amount will not be reduced by the credit.
+The credit will apply to their Budget Pay calculation.
+Devices must be installed by the 15th of June, July, or August in order to receive a credit on the following month’s statement.

 4. Can I choose not to participate in the program on any given day?